gaoxiang-huang/gaoxiang-huang.github.io/_pages/cv.md

      * Assists with articles writing and review manuscripts.
   * Supervisor: Doctor Xiumei Xu
 * Summer 2022: Leader
-  * China University of Petroleum Beijing at Karamay
+  * China University of Petroleum Beijing
   * Task included：
      * Detected the gap from numerous bibliographies based at my mathematics modeling's competition paper.
      * Improved the mathematics model using psychological theory.